The Stewart Reid Band

 That said, we are more than happy to discuss this with you if you feel the need for more flexibility.

-How long do you take for your break?
-Are you able to play background music during this time?
+How long is your break, and do you play background music during it?

 Our break is 30mins and we will provide background music.

-Can I pick the songs that you'll play on the night?
+Can we pick the songs you'll play on the night?

 Yes, you can pick up to 20 of your favourite songs from our set-list to guarantee they will be played on the night.